FilecoinFoundationWeb/FF-Site/cms/blog/filecoin-mainnet-marks-three-years.md

 **Retrievals**

-Project Saturn, a decentralized CDN network built on Filecoin launched in 2022, aims to democratize the CDN market In just under a year, Saturn has reached over 4,800 global points of presence and the capacity to serve 478 million daily requests.
+Project Saturn, a decentralized CDN network built on Filecoin launched in 2022, aims to democratize the CDN market.
+In just under a year, Saturn has reached over 4,800 global points of presence and the capacity to serve 478 million daily requests.

 Learn more at [retrieval.market](https://retrieval.market/).